We use cookies to offer you a better experience and analyse site traffic.

 Profile Privacy Notice vCard

-Stefan has a well-established practice in employment, housing and landlord & tenant law.
+Stefan specialises in Employment, Housing and Landlord & Tenant law.
 His clients range from individuals to local authorities and multinational businesses.
 Stefan offers straightforward and practical advice, and a thorough and measured approach to litigation.

 Solicitors have described Stefan’s preparation and delivery at court as “excellent” and commented that he “is extremely personable and manages to put the client at ease.”
 Feedback from lay clients includes: “Within my twenty years of dealing with a variety of lawyers, very few have come across the way that Stefan presents himself and his client, putting their interests and welfare first”.